 Inventories are valued under a standard costing methodology on a first-in, first-out basis and are stated at the lower of cost or net realizable value.
 The Company capitalizes inventory costs related to products to be sold in the ordinary course of business.

 The Company makes a determination of capitalizing inventory costs for a product based on, among other factors, status of regulatory approval, information regarding safety, efficacy and expectations relating to commercial sales and recoverability of costs.
 Capitalized costs of inventories for LUPKYNIS mainly include third party manufacturing costs, transportation, storage, insurance, and allocated internal labor.
+Due to the nature of the Company's supply chain process, inventory that is owned by the Company, is physically stored at third-party warehouses, logistics providers, and contract manufacturers.

 The Company assesses recoverability of inventory each reporting period to determine any write-down to net realizable value resulting from excess or obsolete inventories.
-As of June 30, 2023, Aurinia recorded reserves of finished goods inventories of approximately \$2.3 million which were primarily related to process validation batches used for FDA approval.
+As of September 30, 2023 and December 31, 2022, Aurinia recorded reserves of finished goods inventories of approximately \$1.1 million and \$3.9 million, respectively, which were primarily related to potential inventory obsolescence.